mdxtoc/qtpi/docs/ownership.md

 		if a=0 then q1 else q2 fi >> _H

-Match expressions are equally problematic, but equally to be permitted (for the time being).
+Match expressions are equally problematic, but equally to be tolerated.

 ## A Resource-checking Algorithm